Soooonic/design-patterns/creational-patterns/abstract-factory/readme.md

 ## Problem
-we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class also like factory pattern but factory pattern doesn't follow open-closed principle(with alot of if-else inside fatory method) as if we have added a new subcalss , we have to modify factory class instead of extends it.
+we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class also like factory pattern but factory pattern doesn't follow open-closed principle(with alot of if-else inside factory method) as if we have added a new subcalss , we have to modify factory class instead of extends it.

 ## Solution
 abstract factory design pattern get rid of if-else block and have a factory class for each sub-class.